-Four decades ago ABBA released what many to be one of their greatest compostions.
 Dancing Queen?
 Too predictable.
 S.O.S?
-Too early, girly The Winner Take It All?
+Too early, girly.
+The Winner Takes It All?
 Too late, Kate.
 The record I’m talking about is Knowing Me, Knowing You.
 A-ha!
-The third and final single from the Swedish quartet’s appropriately titled Arrival album (being their first studio set to top the charts), it was released on 14th September, 1977.
+The third and final single from the Swedish quartet’s appropriately titled Arrival album (being their first studio set to top the charts), it was released on 14th February, 1977.

 Sombre verses followed by uplifting choruses is what ABBA did best, and the recording wisely plays up this emotional intensity while balancing it with plenty of ear-friendly hooks like the devastating multi-part harmonies on the choruses and the tear-jerker guitar riff that follows each chorus.
 The combination of from-the-heart songwriting and impeccable production savvy resulted in another major international hit.
 You don’t have to ask if it reached Number 1.